codingforpleasure/customized-workspace/Ubuntu/useful-resources/stats.md

 * While raw data is typically **NOT** normally distributed, errors often are, as are averages and totals in large samples.

+* Sometimes, the distribution is highly skewed (asymmetric), such as with income data; or the distribution can be discrete, as with binomial data.
+Both symmetric and asymmetric distributions may have long tails.
+The tails of a distribution correspond to the extreme values (small and large).

 <p align="center">
   <img width="600" src="images/statistics/normal_bell.png" title="Look into the image">
 </p>

 ## Inferential